h2oai/datatable/docs/manual/comparison_with_pandas.rst

     1	2008	        3	        3	     0	        68.5
     2	2009	        3	        2	     2	        60.6667

-More examples will be added to the cookbook documentation.
 Feel free to submit a pull request on `github <https://github.com/h2oai/datatable>`__ for examples you would like to share with the community.

 MISSING FUNCTIONS
 -----------------